 Different Types of Mold Making Materials

 There are many types of materials that you can use to produce molds, depending on how the original model will be carried out, in the way it will need reproduction and levels required details.
-Using these materials can run reproduction on products as diverse as plaster, plastic, cements and waxes.
-Here are the five most common molding materials so you can choose the best for your goal:
+Using these materials can run reproduction on products as diverse as plaster, plastic, cement, and waxes.
+Here are the four most common molding materials so you can choose the best for your goal:

 Which degree of toughness is best for you depend on your project and to some extent it is a matter of trial and error?
 The softer the material the easier it is to release the part from the mold.
 However, due to its high elasticity and low brittleness, the mold is very unstable.
-The opposite is true with a full mold: the parts are not so easy to unroll and care must be taken not to break the brittle silicone.
+The opposite is true with a full mold: the parts are not so easy to unroll and care must be taken not to break the brittle silicon.
 However, high-value Shore molds are of course easier to handle because they are less mobile and do not warp as easily.